 Accommodation is NOT provided but we highly recommend that you stay with us at our student-run hotel Sapa O'Chau Hotel.
 Here, your stay will be supporting our social enterprise along with the programs we run to benefit the local minority people.
 Additionally, if you choose to stay at our hotel we will include lunch and dinner for free.

 There are no volunteer costs other than the accommodation fees.

-Read the Volunteer Guide and the Child Protection Policy carefully which are found through the following link:
+We will send you the Volunteer Guide and the Child Protection Policy when applying.